sfbrenzel/Archive_Project/README.md

 **Category 3: Data Display**
 Visualize data in a graph, chart, or other visual representation of data.
 Display data in tabular form
-- See New_Thinking_Search_Program.py: program displays data in both tabular form and in a pie chart (lines:)
+- See New_Thinking_Search_Program.py: program displays data in both tabular form and in a pie chart

 **Category 4: Best Practices**